 - You have vacated the property whilst owing more than the rental bond, either due to arrears, or damage

-- The tribunal has made an order terminating the lease agreement due to an infringement upon the lease agreement made by you
+- The tribunal has made an order terminating the lease agreement due to a significant breach of the lease agreement by you

 If you are listed on a tenancy database, informations and reasons associated with the listing will be outlined in a complete and unambiguous way.
 For example, ‘“eviction order given on ground of rent arrears and negligent damage to the property, the tenant owes $2500 in rent and repairs above the bond value”.